WowbaggersLiquidLunch/swift-evolution/proposals/0401-schrödinger's-variables.md

 let number = optionalNumber! // number == 1
 ```

-Now what if we create a situation so vexing that it's impossible to predict whether an optional value can be force-unwrapped successfully?
+Now what if we can find a way to make it impossible for anyone to predict whether an optional value can be force-unwrapped successfully?
 It won't invalidate the opinion that force-unwrapping is useful, but it should be interesting though.

 <details>
     <summary>